 - The tournament committee reserves the right to place a tournament representative on any entrant's boat during competition for the purpose of observation.

-- A captain and co-captain will be required for the boat being registered by the April 26 (South) and August 9 (North) deadlines.
+- A captain and co-captain must be designated for the boat being registered prior to the first Leg event of the season.
 No changes will be allowed after this deadline.
-If the team is fishing both divisions the captain and co-captain must be the same in both divisions.
-One clarification to prevent the potential misuse of the guaranteed spot of a North Division team in the South Division - the captain and co-captain in one division cannot be listed as a captain or co-captain on a different team in the other division.
+If a boat is fishing both Divisions, the captain and co-captain must be the same in both divisions.
+All winnings will be made payable to registered captain.
 The declared captain OR co-captain must be on the boat registered during the tournament day and cannot fish on another registered boat during the tournament day.
 The one exception to this rule is the captain and co-captain can fish with another team during the championship if their team does not qualify.
-All winnings will be made payable to registered captain.

 - Captain or Co-Captain must be present to win any prizes from drawings at the captains meetings and awards.

 - The tournament committee reserves the full authority to make a rule change when it is in the best interest of the Series.

 - North Division - The weigh-in station will be located at Big Rock Landing on the Morehead City Waterfront.
 Scales will be open at 3:00 pm.
 Those wishing to weigh-in fish between 3:00-4:00 pm should proceed directly to the weigh in location.
 To be eligible to weigh fish after 4:00 pm you must first check-in at designated check-in.
 Entrants with fish to weigh must be checked in by 5:00 pm.
 All times based on GPS time subject to change based on time of year.